Nationals-Marlins Betting Preview, Prediction, How to Watch

-The Washington Nationals (18-23) travel to the Miami Marlins (20-21) in a NL East matchup.
-This game will continue our MLB odds series with a Nationals-Marlins prediction and pick while we also let you know how to watch.
+The Washington Nationals (18-24) take on the Miami Marlins (21-21) Wednesday night.
+This game will continue our MLB odds series with a Nationals-Marlins prediction and pick while we let you know how to watch, as well.

-The Nationals are 5-5 in their last 10 games, but they are exceeding expectations this season.
-At just five games under .500, many experts believed they would be closer to the Athletics level of play.
-Washington is coming off a four game split with the New York Mets.
-They did out score the Mets 17-16 during the four games, including a 10-3 victory Sunday afternoon.
-Joey Meneses leads the Nationals in batting average (.300) while three different players have four home runs to lead Washington in that category.
+Jeimer Candelario was 3-3 with a double in game one for the Nationals.
+Dominic Smith had two hits of his own and added two RBI to that total, as well.
+Lane Thomas was 1-5, but that one hit went over the fence for his fifth homerun of the season.
+Josiah Gray was excellent on the mound in this one.
+He went seven innings, allowed seven hits, one run and struck out five in the loss.

-The Marlins are sitting in a tie for second place in the NL East and they have high expectations for themselves.
-However, they are just 4-6 in their last 10 games.
-In the month of May, the Marlins have a record of 4-8.
-Luis Arraez leads the entire MLB in batting average (.328) and Jorge Soler has nine home runs and 20 RBI to lead the Marlins in those categories.
+Luis Arraez, Bryan De La Cruz and Jean Segura had two hits in the win.
+Arraez hit a single in the ninth to bring the Marlins within one run.
+Jorge Soler had only one hit in five at-bats, but it came at the best time.
+Soler launched a 405-foot home run to walk it off for the Marlins in the ninth inning.
+Jesus Luzardo pitched very well for the Marlins.
+He allowed just one run through six innings and struck out seven.

-Josiah Gray will start for the Nationals while Jesus Luzardo takes the ball for Miami.
+MacKenzie Gore starts for the Nationals while Edward Cabrera takes the ball for the Marlins.

 Here are the Nationals-Marlins MLB odds, courtesy of FanDuel.